 - Make their favorite dinner unexpectedly

-- When they ask you to go to the movies, take a walk, play a game and you don’t really want to do it, do it to express kindness
+- When they ask you to go to the movies, even if you don’t really want to do it, go to express kindness

 - Bring them a tissue when they are crying or sick (this is a small act of kindness but when you are not feeling well or sad a tissue is very important)